'Disgraceful': Bill English criticises abortion law changes to conscientious objection

 The legislation passed its first reading 94 votes to 23 in August and politicians now need to consider what changes could be made before it returns for a second vote.

-Sir Bill and his wife, doctor Dame Mary English, spoke to the committee on Wednesday, the former, in graphic detail, describing the process of some late-term abortions and calling it "extreme violence".
+Sir Bill and his wife, doctor Lady Mary English, spoke to the committee on Wednesday, the former, in graphic detail, describing the process of some late-term abortions and calling it "extreme violence".

 The pair also raised concerns the wording of the law would open health workers with conscientious objections to abortions to be pushed out of their jobs.